Single Smart Plug — Multi Smart Plug

 Let me skip to the smart home with the Google Home.
 (I'll get back to the audio later.)
 A Smart Home can mean a lot of different things.
 This includes lighting, thermostats, switched outlets, door locks.
 The main thing you need to look for is that what you want to purchase, will work with the GH.

 Smart Plugs (SP) Smart Plugs are little enclosures which have a plug that plugs into your electric outlet and a socket you plug a lamp, fan or anything else in to.
 These are available from many makers.
 My favorite smart plug style is a small rectangular box that will allow two of them to be plugged in to a duplex US 120 volt wall outlet.
 Just about everyone makes them and some cost around $12. each.
+(Update: I just bought some at Amazon for $16 for a package of three!)

-Apps A popular app is the Smart Life app, available on iOS or Android.
+Apps A popular app is the Smart Life app, available on iOS and Android.
 Look carefully at the SP you want to buy, and somewhere you might see the Smart Life app listed.
 The TP-Link SP's also work well but use the Kasa app.

-Smart Home Hubs Some SP's and wifi bulbs require a hub connected to your router.
+Hardware Hubs Some SP's and wifi bulbs require a hub connected to your router.
 I don't use hubs as I've purchased Hub-Free devices.
 My devices connect to a server located somewhere in the world (China?).
 If the servers don't work, your lights don't switch.

 I think that a hub would give you quicker responses because the hub handles your request, rather than a distant server.
 There is extra cost for a hub, but the prices are getting lower all the time.
 (Remember that first LED light bulb you bought for $30 or more?)